 Easter is just around the corner; a time of year that usually involves seeing loved ones, gathering around the table to enjoy a family meal and indulging on a few too many chocolate eggs.
 But this year will be different.
-This year we will all be staying at home, as social distancing and self-isolation means that meeting up with family and friends will have to be put on hold for the time being.
+This year some of us might be staying at home, as social distancing and self-isolation means that meeting up with family and friends will have to be put on hold for the time being.
 With these current restrictions in place, home cooked food has taken on an even bigger significance and for those like me who enjoy cooking, it is one of life’s pleasures that can still be achieved during the lockdown.

 Being cooped up can become an opportunity if you look at it in a positive way.
 Our confinement as it were, can be seen as the perfect chance to experiment in the kitchen with new dishes and recipes.
 If you usually cook a traditional leg of lamb at Easter for instance, this year you could try spicing it up with a Middle Eastern marinade or why not go for a vegetarian or vegan feast?
 Get the whole family or household involved and give children and little ones easy tasks to tackle to make them feel part of the preparations.
 As we’ll be cooking for a smaller gathering than usual perhaps, there’s no need to stress and plan as much in advance as we would otherwise.
 This year things can be scaled down but we can still enjoy a delicious home cooked meal with our loved ones.

 Whenever I’m entertaining at home, I always prefer to serve a cold starter and if you are having lamb as your main meal, sustainably sourced smoked fish makes a really tasty first course.
 You can pickle your own cucumbers as a side or even add some capers, gherkins or cornichons.
 Something a little sharp will cut through the fattiness of the salmon; it’s all about balancing the flavours.